GoranTopic/data-minning-compraspublicas.gob.ec/README.md

 ## Running on Linux

-After you have the file ‘.evn’ in the 'compras_publicas_scrapper' directory you can run it on Linux with the start.py script.
+After you have the file ‘.env’ in the 'compras_publicas_scrapper' directory you can run it on Linux with the start.py script.